Satisfactory Academic Progress

 Sometimes there are things out of your control that negatively affect your ability to meet SAP requirements.
 If there were justifiable reasons or extenuating circumstances that impacted your ability to meet the GPA or pass rate requirements, you may submit a SAP appeal (with supporting documentation) to the financial aid office for consideration to regain financial aid eligibility.
 Submitting an appeal for reinstatement of your financial aid eligibility does not guarantee that reinstatement will be granted.

-• To start the financial aid appeal process, please fully review the instructions below and follow the link to submit an appeal online.
-Please allow plenty of time to complete the process, as it requires you to:
+• To begin the financial aid appeal process, please review the instructions below.
+Be sure to allow enough time to complete each step, as you will need to:

 • Type a letter of explanation.